Fire Emblem Engage Review

 Fire Emblem Engage, Nintendo Switch, Review, Gameplay, Screenshots, TRPG Game, Alear, Alcryst & Lyn, Female Protagonist, NoobFeed

 Combat Styles are yet another feature that will make its first presence in Engage.
-Each unit is not only part of a certain class but also has its own unique Combat Style that improves its performance in combat, which determines how they engage in combat and confers upon them additional benefits.
+Each unit is not only part of a certain class but also has its own unique Combat Style that improves its performance in combat, which determines how it engages in combat and confers upon it additional benefits.
 Chain assaults can be generated by support units, for instance, if one of their comrades attacks a target within range.

 Fire Emblem Engage, Nintendo Switch, Review, Gameplay, Screenshots, TRPG Game, Alear, Marth, Female Protagonist, NoobFeed